★★★★★970+ Clients Approved

 If you're planning a car loan in the next 12 months:

-- Default present: 19–26% p.a. → $25,000 loan over 5 years costs ~$16,000–$19,000 in interest
+• Default present: 19–26% p.a. → $25,000 loan over 5 years costs ~$16,000–$19,000 in interest

-- Default removed: 8–10% p.a. → $25,000 loan over 5 years costs ~$6,000–$7,000 in interest
+• Default removed: 8–10% p.a. → $25,000 loan over 5 years costs ~$6,000–$7,000 in interest

-- Saving: $9,000–$13,000
+• Saving: $9,000–$13,000

 If you're planning a home loan in the next 2–3 years:

-- Default present: 8.5–9.5% specialist rate on $500,000 → $200,000+ in extra interest over 30 years
+• Default present: 8.5–9.5% specialist rate on $500,000 → $200,000+ in extra interest over 30 years

-- Default removed: 6.5–7.0% mainstream rate
+• Default removed: 6.5–7.0% mainstream rate

-- Saving: $100,000–$250,000+
+• Saving: $100,000–$250,000+

-ACS fees for a telco default removal: approximately $800–$1,500 all-in, No Win No Fee.
+ACS fees for a telco default removal: typically $800–$1,500 all-in.
+No Win No Fee — success fees only when the default is actually removed.

 The phone plan is almost incidental.
 The default is costing you orders of magnitude more everywhere else.

-She'd been using prepaid and buying secondhand phones for two years, assuming the Vodafone default would just have to run its course until 2027.
+She'd been using prepaid SIMs and buying secondhand phones for two years, assuming the Vodafone default would just have to run its course until 2027.

 Her partner suggested she contact Australian Credit Solutions before resigning herself to another year of prepaid.
 ACS's free assessment found the Vodafone Section 21D notice had been sent to her former Kingswood share-house — she'd moved to Penrith in January 2022.
 The Vodafone account had been updated to her Penrith address in February 2022, three months before the Section 21D notice date of May 2022.
 Vodafone's own records showed the address update — but the default notice had been generated from a legacy collections system still using the Kingswood address.